-- ^{21.} While PTC does not explicitly list error of law as a ground of appeal, the crux of this appeal is that the Delegate made legal errors in reaching the Determination. - ^{22.} The Tribunal has adopted the definition of "error of law" as outlined by the British Columbia Court of Appeal in Gemex Developments Corp. v.
+- ^{18.} While Mr. Abdelhalem does not explicitly list error of law as a ground of appeal, the central issue in his appeal is that the Delegate made legal errors in reaching the Determination. - ^{19.} The Tribunal has adopted the definition of "error of law" as outlined by the British Columbia Court of Appeal in Gemex Developments Corp. v.
 British Columbia (Assessor of Area #12 Coquitlam), 1998 CanLII 6466 (BC CA), [1998] B.C.J.
 No. 2275 (B.C.C.A.), which includes the following: - 1.
 A misinterpretation or misapplication of a section of the Act; - 2.
 A misapplication of an applicable principle of general law; - 3.
 Acting without any evidence; - 4.
 Acting on a view of the facts that could not reasonably be entertained; and - 5.
-Adopting a method of assessment that is wrong in principle. - ^{23.} I will now assess whether the appeal identifies any error of law in the Determination.
+Adopting a method of assessment that is wrong in principle. - ^{20.} I will now assess whether the appeal identifies any error of law in the Determination. - ^{21.} Mr. Abdelhalem's appeal submissions primarily contend that the Delegate either misinterpreted the evidence or failed to consider evidence in finding Mr. Abdelhalem was not an employee under the ESA. - ^{22.} Determining whether a person qualifies as an employee under the ESA is a mixed question of law and fact, which requires applying the facts as found to the relevant legal principles under the ESA.

-- ^{24.} Mr. Abdelhalem's submissions on behalf of PTC primarily contend that the Delegate either misinterpreted the evidence or relied on inappropriate evidence to link PTC with OLFH and CFI as employers of the Complainants.
-However, only OLFH is the employer of the Complainants. - ^{25.} Determining whether a person qualifies as an employer under the ESA is a mixed question of law and fact, which requires applying the facts as found to the relevant legal principles under the Act. - ^{26.} A decision made by the Director on a mixed question of law and fact is entitled to deference.
+- ^{23.} A decision made by the Director on a mixed question of law and fact is entitled to deference.
 As noted in Britco Structures Ltd., BC EST # D260/03, citing paragraph 35 of the Supreme Court of Canada in Canada (Director of Investigation and Research, Competition Act) v.
 Southam Inc., 1997 CanLII 385 (SCC), [1997] 1 S.C.R.
 748: "Questions of law are questions about what the correct legal test is; questions of fact are questions about what actually took place between the parties; and questions of mixed law and fact are questions about whether the facts satisfy the legal tests."
-An error of law may arise in a mixed law and fact case if the legal issue is misapplied in a way that results in an error. - ^{27.} In the Determination, the Delegate accurately outlined the legal framework for determining whether a person qualifies as an employer under the ESA and appropriately identified and assessed the relevant factors (see pages R4 to R9). - Once the applicable legal principles are properly applied, the question of whether someone is an employer under the ESA becomes a matter of factual inquiry.
+An error of law may arise in a mixed law and fact case if the legal issue is misapplied in a way that results in an error. - ^{24.} In the Determination, the Delegate accurately outlined the legal framework for determining whether a person qualifies as an employee under the ESA and appropriately identified and assessed the relevant factors (see pages R10 to R13). - ^{25.} Once the applicable legal principles are properly applied, the question of whether someone is an employee under the ESA becomes a matter of factual inquiry.
 The Tribunal does not have jurisdiction to assess whether the Director erred in law in relation to the facts.
 Applying the correctly identified legal principles to the facts as found by the Director does not, on its own, amount to an error of law.
-A finding of fact can only be reviewed as an error of law by the Tribunal if the Director or her delegate acted without evidence or adopted a view of the facts that could not reasonably be entertained, as defined in the third and fourth categories of the Tribunal's adopted definition of error of law. - ^{29.} This is not a case where the Delegate acted without any evidence. - ^{30.} The test for determining whether the Delegate acted on a view of the facts that could not reasonably be entertained is as follows:
+A finding of fact can only be reviewed as an error of law by the Tribunal if the Director or her Delegate acted without evidence or adopted a view of the facts that could not reasonably be entertained, as defined in the third and fourth categories of the Tribunal's adopted definition of error of law. - ^{26.} This is not a case where the Delegate acted without any evidence. - ^{27.} The test for determining whether the Delegate acted on a view of the facts that could not reasonably be entertained is as follows: